Referential communication in heterogeneous communities of pre-trained visual deep networks: Related work

-\paragraph{Multi-agent systems} More broadly, our work fits into the wider area of multi-agent systems research, specifically cooperative learning and the decentralized POMDP setup \cite{Panait:Luke:2005,Oliehoek:Amato:2016}, a field in which there is also interest in the problem of optimizing the behavior of a diverse set of cooperating agents \cite<e.g.,>{Canaan:etal:2019}.
+\paragraph{Multi-agent systems} More broadly, our work fits into the wider area of multi-agent systems research, specifically cooperative learning and the decentralized POMDP setup \citep{Panait:Luke:2005,Oliehoek:Amato:2016}, a field in which there is also interest in the problem of optimizing the behavior of a diverse set of cooperating agents \cite[e.g.,][]{Canaan:etal:2019}.
+In the multi-agent decentralized learning domain, federated learning \cite[e.g.,][]{federated:McMahan:2017,federated:Lim:2020} focuses on leveraging distributed model instances with different data sources to improve training.
+Like us, this domain studies communication efficiency and convergence of multiple agents \citep{federated:Wang:2020}.
+However, we do not distribute training among a set of similar networks, focusing instead on multiple agents characterized by strong differences, and their ability to complete a communication task.